ajbloureiro/legislativas2019/README.md

-# legislativas2019
+# Portuguese elections 2015 and 2019

-Crawler source code for legislativas2019.mai.gov.pt.
-It contains the results from the elections occured in 2019 and 2015 in the `/data` directory.
+Crawler source code for the webpage legislativas2019.mai.gov.pt.
+It fetches all information regarding the election years of 2015 and 2019.

+The `/data` directory contains the results of the elections occured in 2015 and 2019.

 Data granularities: